 When it comes to butter, I’m not just being elitist by choosing European butter.
 You can read all about the difference from The Kitchn, but generally it is better for baking due to its higher fat content.
 More fat gives you a lighter texture.
 I also feel like in the context of heritage cooking, it seems likely that European butter resembles more closely what American butter was in other centuries.
 Pure maple syrup is definitely a requirement here.
 Most other pancake syrups are pretty much just corn syrup and food coloring.
 I have no idea why they even exist … just use pure maple syrup!

 Why Maple Cornbread?

 In addition, my boyfriend polks fun at me when I want to add raspberry preserves to my poundcake instead of frosting.
 He’s from Georgia where he swears that icing on all cake is the only way to go.
 Being the NYC actor that he is, he mocks me in his elitist colonial accent.
-Well, the jokes is on him because I actually found it in a book!
-So, any cornbread recipe I wish to “make my own” must use these ingredients.
+Ha!
+Well, the jokes is on him because I actually found berry/cornbread combination in the book!
+Any cornbread recipe I wish to “make my own” must use these ingredients.
 Given this rich history, Maple Cornbread with Berry Preserves just HAD to happen.
 So, here it is!

 - 1 ½ cup cornmeal

 - ⅔ cup flour

 - 1 teaspoon salt

 - 6 tablespoons, plus 2 tablespoons of unsalted European butter, divided